18F/18f.gsa.gov/_services_projects/fbi-crime-data-explorer.md

 ---
 agency: Federal Bureau of Investigation
-title: Crime Data Explorer
+title: Opening up crime data
-subtitle: Opening up complex crime data
+subtitle: Improved access to critical data
 permalink: /what-we-deliver/crime-data-explorer/
-excerpt: Moving critical crime data to an interactive website that includes trend data, datasets for download, and an open API so the public can build tools using the data.
+excerpt: Moving critical crime data to an interactive website that includes an open API so the public can build tools using the data.
 image: /assets/blog/fbi-crime-data/fbi-hero.png
 image_accessibility: "Crime data graphs laid over a map of the U.S."
 image_icon: